sosw/sosw/README.md

 ### Contribution Guidelines

+The latest [Contribution Guidelines](https://docs.sosw.app/en/master/contribution/index.html) with examples are in the documentation.

 #### Release cycle
 - We follow both [Semantic Versioning](https://semver.org/) pattern and [PEP440](https://www.python.org/dev/peps/pep-0440/) recommendations where comply
 - Master branch commits (merges) are automatically packaged and published to PyPI.
 - Branches for planned staging versions follow the pattern: `X_Y_Z` (Major.Minor.Micro)
-- Make your pull requests to the latest staging branch (with highest number)
+- Make your pull requests to the closest staging branch (with smallest after release number of either current or next Minor)
+- Make sure your branch is up to date with the branch you are making a PR to

+Example:
+  - Latest released version in PyPI `0.7.31`
+  - Closest staging Minor branch in sosw/sosw `0_7_33`
+  - Latest Minor staging branch in sosw/sosw `0_7_35`
+  - Closest Next Minor branch in sosw/sosw `0_9_1`

+Your PR should be to either `0_7_33` or `0_9_1` depending on the importance of changes.

 #### Code formatting
 Follow [PEP8](https://www.python.org/dev/peps/pep-0008/), but: